ColinKennedy/ways/docs/getting_started.rst

             hierarchy: 'some/context'

 At this point, we've made our first plugin in our first Plugin Sheet.
-Now you can open a Python interpreter or another file and use it, as a Context.
+Now you can open a Python interpreter or import it into another file and use it, as a ways.api.Context.

 Instantiate your new Context
 ----------------------------